Skip to content

 • The Christmas market in Münster

-• Schloss Moyland – a beautiful moated castle – had a gorgeous handcrafted-hand market with a children’s choir and was well-lit for those moving around with wheelchairs or prams. worth the few euros to get in.
+• Schloss Moyland – a beautiful moated castle – had a gorgeous handcrafted market with a children’s choir and was well-lit for those moving around with wheelchairs or prams. worth the few euros to get in.

 • There is a lovely medieval market in Siegburg